 Here is a map of this particular hike (and how I did it):

-2) Check out parts of the Long Path connection in Sterling Forest:
+2) Check out parts of the Highlands Trail in Sterling Forest:

-A very cool surprise while hiking on the Fire Tower trail at Sterling Forest was that there is a connecting trail there to the the famous Long Path hike.
+A very cool surprise while hiking on the Fire Tower trail at Sterling Forest was that there is a connecting trail there to the the famous Highlands Trail which I originally thought was the Long Path hike.